The Problem of Pain: Divine Omnipotence

 Lewis states the problem of pain again in a simpler way: "If God were good, He would wish to make His creatures perfectly happy, and if God were almighty, He would be able to do what he wished.
 But the creatures are not happy.
 Therefore, God lacks either goodness, or power, or both."

 Lewis says that if the popular meanings attached to the words are the best or only possible then the problem is unanswerable.
 The possibility of answering it depends on understanding the words 'good,' 'almighty,' and 'happy' in a bigger sense.

-He discusses the nature of "impossible" with the conclusion that anything self-contradictory is not under the auspice of God’s omnipotence because they would be non-entities; anything is possible with God.
+He discusses the nature of "impossible" with the conclusion that anything self-contradictory is not under the auspice of God’s omnipotence because it would be a non-entity; anything is possible with God.

 Lewis then talks about the nature of nature/matter.
 Because there are things outside an individual and God, things cannot be configured to suit the individual perfectly.
 He also introduces the concept of Free Will and how that further inhibits everyone being pain-free all the time, although he does allow and say miracles do exist.
 Lewis postulates that maybe this world is not the 'best of all possible' universes but the only possible one.

 He acknowledges the objection that if God is good and he saw how much suffering it would produce why would he do it.
 Lewis doesn’t know how to answer that type of question and says that that is not his objective, but only to conceive how goodness (assured on other grounds) and suffering are without contradiction.

 Divine Goodness

 Lewis draws an analogy to compare our understanding of goodness to that of God’s.
 He says it differs like that of a child’s attempt at drawing a circle for the first time to that of a perfect circle.
-He goes on to say that people don’t want a good God or a Father but a "senile benevolence who likes to see the young people enjoying themselves".
+He goes on to say that people don’t want a good God or a Father but a "senile benevolence who likes to see the young people enjoying themselves."
 Love and kindness are not one and the same thing.
 Lewis then summarizes all the different kinds of loves and analogies in scripture that describe God’s relation to humans.
-Lewis says that the problem of pain is insoluble if we attach a "trivial meaning to the word ‘love’".
+Lewis says that the problem of pain is insoluble if we attach a "trivial meaning to the word ‘love’."
 God loves His goodness into us and our highest activity is response and not initiation; the love may cause us pain but only because the object needs alteration to become fully lovable.